Manage Moss States and Packages

 sudo moss state activate 128- Verify the change.

-moss state activeActivating a state atomically swaps the currently active state’s /usr directory with the new states’s /usr directory, using the Linux kernel renameat2 syscall.
+moss state activeActivating a state atomically swaps the currently active state’s /usr directory with the new state’s /usr directory, using the Linux kernel renameat2 syscall.

 On successful activation of the new state, it is recommended to reboot the system, so that long-running services start with the expected binaries, libraries, and configurations.